jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Expectation and surprise

-Tension and release can also be created by playing with listeners' expectations, developed through all the music they have previously heard, if the musician has a similar enough background to know what those expectations are.
+Tension and release can also be created by playing with listeners' expectations.

+All the music we have previously heard develops our expectations about music we will hear in the future.

+If we have a similar enough background to the listener to know what their expectations are, we can play with those expectations to provoke a response.

+For example,
+we can choose to give them something they expect, provoking familiarity, give them something they didn't expect but are also familiar with, provoking surprise and hopefully delight, delay meeting their expectations, provoking tension, and so on.

 ### The Hero's Journey